carlospanal/CarND-LaneLines-P1/README.md

   6 - Calculate Hough Lines using hough_lines()

-After creating this definitive pipeline, i started modifying draw_lines() so that function was able to draw 1 averaged lines for each lane instead of all the detected hough lines.
+After creating this definitive pipeline, i started modifying draw_lines() so that function was able to draw 1 averaged line for each lane instead of all the detected hough lines.
 Basic steps of this strategy:

   1 - Group lines as left or right lines depending on their slope